-Amidst the uncertainty of 2020 and the coronavirus pandemic, one thing became clear: remote work is here to stay.
+After the uncertainty of 2020, one thing has become clear: remote work is here to stay.
 More companies have embraced remote work as the “new normal,” there’s been increasing demand for enterprise collaboration software.
 In fact, 39% of executives believe that digital collaboration platforms are the most important factor in making remote work sustainable.

-Continue reading to get an in-depth look at what enterprise collaboration software can offer big companies, particularly ones that employ non-desk workers.
+Continue reading to get an in-depth look at what enterprise collaboration software can offer big companies, particularly ones that employ frontline workers.

 What Is Enterprise Collaboration Software?